 Respect in a relationship is one of the most crucial cornerstones of a strong bond between romantic partners.
-If you rank the elements of a successful relationship, mutual respect features right at the top.
-Alongside love and trust, if not trumping them.
-After all, you cannot have one without the other.
+If you rank all the elements of a successful relationship, mutual respect features right at the top, alongside love and trust, if not trumping them.
+After all, you cannot have one without the others.

-But what does it mean to respect one’s partner?
+But defining respect in a relationship isn’t always straightforward.
+What does it mean to respect one’s partner?
 How do you know that you do?
 And more importantly, how do you show it?
 In a partnership of equals, respect doesn’t exactly fit the realm of reverence.
 Nor can it be unwavering, unquestioning obedience.
 So then, what is it exactly?

 21 Elements Of Developing Respect In A Relationship

 Relationships are complicated as it is.
 It takes constant work from both partners to stay in love, in tune with each other and focused on building a life together.
-That effort to make a relationship work cannot be sustained without mutual respect.
+That effort cannot be sustained without mutual respect in relationships.
 That’s why the importance of respect in a relationship cannot be stressed enough.

 When two people respect each other for who they are, they become equal partners in true earnest.
 It means neither partner dominates the relationship and both are equally heard.
-Respect in a relationship creates space to co-exist without fear of judgment, rejection or revenge.
+Respect in a relationship creates space to co-exist without fear of judgment, rejection in love, or a desire for revenge.

-Allowing romantic partners to be their own person, pursue their interests and passions, and yet, find common ground to foster a sense of love, joy and adventure in the relationship.
+The essence of defining respect in a relationship lies in allowing romantic partners to be their own person, pursue their interests and passions, and yet, find common ground to foster a sense of love, joy and adventure.

-Now, that may sound too idealistic to be true but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian reality as possible:
+Now, that may sound too idealistic to be true, but by focusing on these 21 elements of developing respect in a relationship, you can build a bond that is as close to this Utopian ideal as possible:

 1. See each other as respect-worthy

-The fact that you chose each other as partners is a testament to the fact that you do admire somethings about one another.
-If you see signs of lack of respect in the relationship, introspecting about why that is the case can be a good start point.
+The fact that you chose each other as partners is a testament to the fact that you do admire something about one another.
+If you see signs of lack of respect in the relationship, introspecting about why that is the case can be a good starting point.

-Perhaps, there are certain unresolved issues between you and your partner that have eclipsed that the good that you once saw in each other.
-So, take some time to reflect on your partner’s positive qualities you can respect them for.
+Perhaps, there are certain unresolved issues between you and your partner that have eclipsed the good that you once saw in each other.
+So, take some time to reflect on your the positive qualities of your partner that you can respect them for.

 Unless you see each other as worthy of respect, you cannot foster it in your relationship.